vinitj/facebook-image-selector/README.md

         });

-  CSS for the clickText can be changed according to ones requirement.
+  CSS for the clickText can be changed according to one's requirement.
 Corresponding class is `fbImageSelectorText`